IqraaaRajpoot/StopWatch/README.md

 # StopWatch
+I'm thrilled to announce that the StopWatch project has been successfully patched and is now complete!
-I developed this StopWatch website using HTML, CSS, JAVASCRIPT.
+I developed this StopWatch project using HTML, CSS, JAVASCRIPT.